 Three steps are recognised in costing: identifying the resource use that may change, estimating the size of these changes and determining the relevant costs for these changes.
 The perspective that should be adopted is that of the publicly-funded health and social care system for both the use and cost-basis of these resources.
 As costs are presented in the year they are incurred, no discounting is required.
+Irish cost data should be used where possible.

-The resource-use analysis should include both the candidate technology (for which the BIA is conducted) and the concomitant and resulting care technologies.
+26 The resource-use analysis should include both the candidate technology (for which the BIA is conducted) and the concomitant and resulting care technologies.

-2.6.1.
+30 2.6.1.
 Scope of costs

-The BIA should include the costs directly associated with the condition for which the intervention is designed.
-Other care costs directly resulting from the intervention in question should also be included.
-For a pharmaceutical, this may include the cost of the drug and any other drug-related costs (concomitant therapies, adverse events and infusion-related costs such as consumables and staffing).
-Costs not directly related to the intervention should not be included in the BIA, such as any additional care costs incurred due to the extension of life following the treatment, but otherwise unrelated to the initial health condition.
-While the exclusion of such costs may be debated, in many cases they would not be incurred in the timeframe of a BIA, and so would be irrelevant to the core analysis.
+The BIA should include the costs directly associated with the condition for 31 which the intervention is designed.
+Other care costs directly resulting from the 32 intervention in guestion should also be included.
+For a pharmaceutical, this 33 may include the cost of the drug and any other drug-related costs 34 (concomitant therapies, adverse events and infusion-related costs such as 35 consumables and staffing).
+Costs not directly related to the intervention 36 should not be included in the BIA, such as any additional care costs incurred 37 due to the extension of life following the treatment, but otherwise unrelated 38 to the initial health condition.
+While the exclusion of such costs may be

+- 2 debated, in many cases they would not be incurred in the timeframe of a BIA, - 3 and so would be irrelevant to the core analysis. - 4

-2.6.2.
+5 2.6.2.
 Distinction between incremental and total costs

-There is an important distinction between the incremental and total cost of introducing a technology.
-The incremental cost is a net cost, that is, the total cost of the technology less what would have been spent on the current standard of care.
-The total cost is the gross cost of the technology without excluding displaced costs (costs not incurred) due to replacement of the previous standard of care.
-The incremental cost will be most relevant to reimbursement decisions, while total cost is often more important to budget and resource use planning (see section 2.6.6).
+There is an important distinction between the incremental and total cost of 6 introducing a technology.
+The incremental cost is a net cost, that is, the total 7 cost of the technology less what would have been spent on the current 8 standard of care.
+The total cost is the gross cost of the technology without 9 excluding displaced costs (costs not incurred) due to replacement of the 10 previous standard of care.
+The incremental cost will be most relevant to 11 reimbursement decisions, while total cost is often more important to budget 12 and resource use planning (see section 2.6.6).
+13

-2.6.3.
+15 2.6.3.
 Capital costs

-Capital investment may be required when introducing some new technologies, for example, investment in a new information communications technology (ICT) system or additional accommodation to support a screening programme.
+Capital investment may be required when introducing some new technologies, 16 for example, investment in a new information communications technology 17 (ICT) system or additional accommodation to support a screening 18 programme.
 Such costs are typically only incurred on a once-off basis.
-In a BIA, an estimation of annual costs is required.
-The annual depreciation of any capital costs should be included in the analysis.
-Guidelines for the appropriate rate of depreciation for specific capital costs and an example of how to depreciate capital costs are included in Appendix 1.
-Equipment incurring capital costs may also have associated regular maintenance costs that must be taken into account in the analysis.
+In a 19 BIA, an estimation of annual costs is required.
+The annual depreciation of any 20 capital costs should be included in the analysis.
+Guidelines for the appropriate 21 rate of depreciation for specific capital costs and an example of how to 22 depreciate capital costs are included in Appendix 1.
+Equipment incurring 23 capital costs may also have associated regular maintenance costs that must 24 be taken into account in the analysis.
+25 26

-2.6.4.
+27 2.6.4.
 Labour costs